IceFreez3r/MC-DungeonDev/README.md

 To add your own level, follow these steps.
 You can skip this if you just want to add rooms to the existing levels.
 1. Create a new folder in [dg:dungeons/](./data/dg/functions/dungeons/) with the name of your level.
 1. In the folder create a new empty names.mcfunction file and deadend.mcfunction file (if you want to handle deadends).
-1. In [dg:dungeons/place.mcfunction](./data/dg/functions/dungeons/place.mcfunction#L5) add a new line that calls your levels names.mcfunction file.
+1. In [dg:interface/names.mcfunction](./data/dg/functions/interface/names.mcfunction) add a new line that calls your levels names.mcfunction file.
-1. In [dg:dungeons/root.mcfuntion](./data/dg/functions/dungeons/root.mcfunction#L3) add a new line.
+1. In [dg:interface/root.mcfuntion](./data/dg/functions/interface/root.mcfunction) add a new line.
 Change the name of the marker to the one that is associated with your root.
-1. Add a new line in [dg:dungeons/deadend.mcfunction](./data/dg/functions/dungeons/deadend.mcfunction) if you want to handle deadends.
+1. Add a new line in [dg:interface/deadend.mcfunction](./data/dg/functions/interface/deadend.mcfunction) if you want to handle deadends.
 1. Ingame run `/scoreboard players add .levels dg.options 1` to let the datapack know that you added a new level.

+If you have your own datapack, you can also use the provided [interface](#interface)

 After you added some rooms to your level (see [Adding your own room](#adding-your-own-room)), you can run `/scoreboard players set .level dg.options <your level number>` to force the level in every run, which makes it easier to test and debug.